 Valuation services

-Did you know that there isn’t a single, universal value for a watch or piece of jewellery?
-In fact, the very same item can hold multiple values depending on the type of valuation required and the purpose it serves.
-For example, the figure provided for insurance purposes may differ significantly from the value assigned to it for probate or resale.
+Did you know that there is no single, universal value for a watch or piece of jewellery?
+In reality, the same item can hold different values depending on the type of valuation and its intended purpose.
+For instance, the figure provided for insurance will differ significantly from the value assigned for probate or resale.

-A professional valuation is far more than just a number—it’s a detailed document made up of several essential elements.
-A single sheet of paper is never sufficient; without the right detail, it simply won’t meet its purpose.
+A professional valuation is far more than a number—it is a detailed, carefully prepared document comprising several essential elements.
+A simple sheet of paper cannot provide the depth and precision required; without the right level of detail, a valuation cannot fully serve its purpose.

-Below, we outline the different types of valuations we offer.
-Each one is carefully prepared and delivered as a digital PDF, making it easy to store, share, and provide directly to your insurer, solicitor, or other relevant party.
+Below, we outline the range of valuations we offer.
+Each is meticulously prepared and delivered as a digital PDF, making it easy to store, share, and provide directly to your insurer, solicitor, or other relevant party.

 Valuation Schedule